wenjunpaper/BitMatcher/README.md

 * A Unified Framework for Dynamic Bit-level Counter Allocation in Sketches

 * Authors: Qilong Shi, Xirui Li, Chengjun Jia, Xinye Xu, Wenjun Li, Tong Yang, Gaogang Xie, Weizhe Zhang, and Mingwei Xu
-* Qilong Shi, Xirui Li, and Chengjun Jia are co-first authors, and they finish this work under the guidance of the corresponding authors Wenjun Li and Tong Yang.
+* Qilong Shi, Xirui Li, and Chengjun Jia are co-first authors, and they finish this work under the guidance of the corresponding authors Wenjun Li and Mingwei Xu.

 * Paper Website: https://www.wenjunli.com/BitMatcher